 5.5 The Authority continues to be actively involved in developing the way it works with partners and organises itself to deliver services.
 Developments of this nature require careful management and the Authority has sought to identify and minimise the impact of risks associated with this change.
-During 2007/2008 improvements were made to the partnership framework and an evaluation toolkit was introduced, which provides guidance for officers and members working in and managing partnerships throughout the lifecycle of a partnership.
+During 2008/2009 improvements continue to be made to the partnership framework and evaluation toolkit, which provides guidance for officers and members working in and managing partnerships throughout the lifecycle of a partnership.
 In addition, an Officer Work Group was established to consider how the Authority needed to respond to the increasingly important issue of Local Area Agreements.

-Peter Howard Chairman Susan Phelps Clerk Lynda Bateman Treasurer Neeraj Sharma Monitoring Officer Frank Sheehan Chief Fire Officer
+Chairman Susan Phelps Clerk Lynda Bateman Treasurer Neeraj Sharma Monitoring Officer Vij Randeniya Chief Fire Officer